 How does a payday loan work?

 Even though you don’t need good credit for a payday loan, you do have to go through an application process either online or in person.
-Once you’re approved, one option you have is to give the lender a check for the amount you owe, predated for the loan’s due date (usually your next payday).
+Upon approval, you can give the lender a check predated for the loan’s due date (usually your next payday).

 Alternatively, you can provide access to your bank account and authorize the lender to withdraw the loan amount on the due date.
 If you can’t pay the owed amount in full, you can roll over the loan into a new one.